tchen-research/RandNLA/01-Background/measuring-error.md

     continue: true
 ---

-The output of a randomized algorithm is random 🧐, so the outputs of the same randomized algorithm run on the same input twice may differ.
+Understanding the accuracy of RandNLA algorithms is critical to their effective use.
+Of course, as with measuring the [cost of numerical algorithms](./cost-of-numerical-linear-algebra.ipynb), there are many different ways to quantify the accuracy of RandNLA algorithms.

+## A priori bounds

+Much of the theory for RandNLA focuses on worst-case prior bounds.
+That is, bounds that gives accuracy guarantees for an algorithm (with the right choice of parameters) on every problem in a problem class, prior to running the algorithm.
+This is similar to guarantees for deterministic algorithms.
-As such, the measures of accuracy we use to measure random variables must take into account the fact that the output of randomized algorithms is a random variable.
+However, the measures of accuracy we use must take into account the fact that the output of a randomized algorithm is random 🧐, and may therefore change from run to run.
 The two most common ways to do this are by expectation bounds or probability bounds.

-## Expectation bounds
+### Expectation bounds

 Expectation bounds measure the average error of the algorithm over repeated independent runs.
 For instance, if $\vec{x}^*$ is the true solution to a problem and $\widehat{\vec{x}}$ is the output of a randomized algorithm, then we might hope to prove that